Percolation games, probabilistic cellular automata, and the hard-core model: Open questions

 \subsection{Monotonicity and phase transition}

-For lattices where draws are known to occur (for example, the even sublattice of $\Z^d$ with $d\geq 3$ and moves allowed from $x$ to any open $x+e_d\pm e_i$ for $1\leq i\leq d-1$), is the probability of a draw starting from the origin non-increasing in the density $p$ of closed sites?
+Consider settings where draws are known to occur -- for example, the trapping game on the even sublattice of $\Z^d$ with $d\geq 3$ and moves allowed from $x$ to any open $x+e_d\pm e_i$ for $1\leq i\leq d-1$.
+Is the probability of a draw starting from the origin non-increasing in the density $p$ of traps?
 Or, at least, is the set of $p$ that have positive draw probability a single interval containing $0$ (so that there is a single critical point at the upper end of the interval)?
 If so, what happens at the critical point?
-(It is also unknown whether the hard core model on $\Z^d$ has a single critical point for uniqueness of Gibbs distributions; see e.g.\ \cite{bgrt} for discussion and recent bounds.)
+In the light of the connection to the hard-core model, such questions are probably difficult -- it is unknown, for example, whether the hard-core model on $\Z^d$ has a single critical point for uniqueness of Gibbs distributions (see e.g.\ \cite{bgrt} for discussion and recent bounds).